araffin/a-la-carte/data/recipes/preejasmuttacurry.md

 5. Hard boil eggs, cut them in half, place them gently on top of the curry
 6. Garnish with coriander leaves

-Note: best served with upma, chapatis or galettes bretonnes
+Note: best served with dosa, upma, chapatis or galettes bretonnes